danielbodnar/awesome-stars/BY-LANG.md

 ## Python

+- [atiumcache/pure-recipe](https://github.com/atiumcache/pure-recipe) - Input a recipe URL and receive well-formatted, ad-free recipes to your terminal, or save the output to a markdown file.
+- [davidbrochart/nbterm](https://github.com/davidbrochart/nbterm) - Jupyter Notebooks in the terminal.
+- [tom-doerr/codex-readme](https://github.com/tom-doerr/codex-readme) - Revolutionize your project documentation with the Codex-README generator, utilizing OpenAI's Codex for intelligent README creation.
+- [OpenBMB/ToolBench](https://github.com/OpenBMB/ToolBench) - [ICLR'24 spotlight] An open platform for training, serving, and evaluating large language model for tool learning.
+- [axem-solutions/dem](https://github.com/axem-solutions/dem) - Containerized Development Environment Manager for embedded development
+- [toolleeo/cli-apps](https://github.com/toolleeo/cli-apps) - The largest Awesome Curated list of CLI/TUI applications with source data organized into CSV files
+- [aashutoshrathi/awesome-bashrc](https://github.com/aashutoshrathi/awesome-bashrc) - 🚀 Collection of bash snippets/aliases that will save your time on the terminal
 - [rdkcentral/BundleGen](https://github.com/rdkcentral/BundleGen) - A command-line tool to convert OCI Images into extended OCI Bundles for use with the Dobby container manager.
 - [random-python/nspawn](https://github.com/random-python/nspawn) - Containers with systemd-nspawn
 - [Jip-Hop/jailmaker](https://github.com/Jip-Hop/jailmaker) - Persistent Linux 'jails' on TrueNAS SCALE to install software (docker-compose, portainer, podman, etc.) with full access to all files via bind mounts thanks to systemd-nspawn!